-Shagar depicts the Sephardic kabbalists as relating to the teaching of Rabbi Luria as true reality, and accordingly not asking any questions about its elucidation and meaning, as would Luzzato’s school.
-In contrast, for Shagar, Luzzatto’s Kabbalah places itself between the parable and the explanation, between the indicator and the indicated, in the teachings of Luria.
-That is to say that it displaces the real and mythical in the teachings of Luria and repositions them on the plane of the mystical and philosophical.
-It is true that in Devarim, HaDevarim, Shagar continues to critique himself as a “lamdan (Talmudic thinker),” who is not capable of approaching the thing without reflection.
+Shagar depicts the Sephardic kabbalists as relating to the teaching of Rabbi Luria as true reality, and accordingly not asking any questions about its elucidation and meaning, as would be the case in Luzzatto’s school.
+In contrast, for Shagar, Luzzatto’s study of Luria’s teachings places itself between the parable and its explanation, between the signifier and the signified.
+In other words, it displaces the real and the mythical in Luria and repositions them on the plane of the mystical and the philosophical.
+It is true that in Devarim, HaDevarim, Shagar continues to critique himself as a “lamdan (Talmudic scholar),” who is not capable of approaching the thing without reflection.
 However, immediately after this expression of yearning for the unmediated language of Kabbalah, he moves on to grant it meaning and force by way of Wittgenstein’s theories of language:

 From this angle, I am very supportive—this is very difficult for us on a personal level; I don’t know if the thing is possible.
 I feel strongly that the Sephardic kabbalists are right.
 In other words, you learn to speak the language, to use it.
 Then you begin to see it in the world.
 You look at a person and you see a parzuf (a mystical face).
-You say his source is from the ox of the chariot, or something like it.
+You say his source is from the ox of the Chariot or something like it.
 Expertise in the language molds the world.
 You already see the world in the way that the kabbalistic language molds it. [...]
-It is impossible to translate “like” into Hebrew.
+It is impossible to translate [the English word] “like” into Hebrew.
 To like is to like.
 Only an Anglo-Saxon can like.
 One who does not have this thing can love or cherish, but it is not the same thing.
 A language creates psychic possibilities that do not exist in another language [...]
 Once you give it some sort of analytical reduction structured by whatever field, it is already not reality.
 You have already missed the essence of the thing itself.
 And there is a deep point here.
 The specific condition for the language is innocence, an innocence like that of a child.
 Here is the crux of the disagreement.
-The Hasidim—and the Hasidim would certainly disagree with what I am saying—and Luzzatto are already not on the level of simplicity, but are rather taking a stance that seeks meaning.
+The Hasidim—and the Hasidim would certainly disagree with what I am saying—and Luzzatto are already not operating on the level of simplicity but are rather taking a stance that seeks meaning.
 For them, circles and lines turn into something physical.
 But from the inside, it is not physical, it is reality.
-It is the language that gives reality its spiritual reality.
-It does not see it from the outside, but is rather inside the thing itself.
+It is the language that gives reality its spiritual existence.
+It does not see it from the outside but is rather inside the thing itself.